-This course is a survey of the literature of first-century Christianity with readings from the gospels, Acts, and the Pauline and pastoral letters.
+This course is a survey of the New Testament literature with readings from the gospels, Acts, and the Pauline and pastoral letters.
 Topics include the literary structure, audience, and religious perspective of the writings, as well as the historical and cultural context of the early Christian community.
 Students are introduced to the critical methodologies that contemporary scholars use to understand New Testament literature.